| Pub. 541, Partnerships |

 Certain partnerships that do not actively conduct a business can choose to be completely or partially excluded from being

-for federal income tax purposes.
-All the partners must agree to make the choice, and the partners must be able to compute
+treated as partnerships for federal income tax purposes.
+All the partners must agree to make the choice, and the partners

-without computing the partnership's income.
-However, the partners are not exempt from the rule that limits a partner's distributive
+must be able to compute their own taxable income without computing the partnership's income.
+However, the partners are not

-partnership loss to the adjusted basis of the partner's partnership interest.
-Nor are they exempt from the requirement of
+partnership interest.
+Nor are they exempt from the requirement of a business purpose for adopting a tax year for the partnership

-adopting a tax year for the partnership that differs from its required tax year.
+that differs from its required tax year.

 Investing partnership.